 Our life views and patterns of interactions with others are shaped by our early relationships.
 In seventh grade, I was rejected by my best friend.
 In response I closed myself off from close friendships and focused on being a know-it-all and a human doing.
 This brought a sense of worthiness and praise from teachers, so it worked well in high school, college and grad school.
 Early in my career, my bosses were impressed by how quickly I caught on and how much I could accomplish.
 But as I grew into management roles, I was doing too much too fast, leaving my team in the dust.

 My first marriage provided me with three wonderful children, two boys and a girl.
 When we divorced, I had to learn how to forgive: Myself for no longer wanting to be who he wanted me to be and my ex for not wanting the life I wanted.
 While this forgiveness was difficult, it was in the best interest of our children and allowed us to remain partners in raising them.
 It also allowed me to let a wonderful woman, his current wife, into my life and the life of my children.

 After spending some time figuring out who I wanted to be, I got together with my current husband, Walt, and his son.
 Walt wants the life I want, filled with quiet evenings, hiking, biking, canoeing, reading and just being together.

 As our youngest went off to college, I was matched with a delightful Little Sister.
 After 12 years in the Big Brothers, Big Sisters program, we are "sisters" for life.

 I also found time to explore my spirituality, which brought me to mindfulness.

-Being the “baby hog” of the family, I was thrilled with the birth of each of my four grandchildren.
-Nothing keeps me in the present moment as well as spending time playing with those four.
+Being the “baby hog” of the family, I was thrilled with the birth of each of my six grandchildren.
+Nothing keeps me in the present moment as well as spending time playing with those five.